connectrpc/connectrpc.com/docs/go/grpc-compatibility.md

 Connect fully supports the gRPC and gRPC-Web protocols, including streaming.
-We validate our implementation of these protocols using [an extended version][connect-crosstest] of Google's own interoperability tests.
+We validate our implementation of these protocols using [an extended version][connect-conformance] of Google's own interoperability tests.

 ## Handlers